Login Here

 Unlike permissive or authoritarian distortions, Saumya’s parenting emerges from inner balance.
 She does not indulge nor dominate—she steadies.
 Through her presence, the child develops emotional security, healthy self-regard, and a clear moral compass rooted in connection rather than compliance.
 Saumya is not merely a mother, but a mirror of sattvic leadership: receptive, discerning, and quietly strong.

-The Result of an Authoritative Parenting Style
+The Result of Authoritative Parenting Style

 The essence of the adult formed through sattvic, authoritative parenting is called Svastha, meaning, "one who is rooted in themselves."
 Svastha is balanced in her behavior and relations and is responsible, well grounded, empathetic, and caring, —someone whose self-worth, boundaries, empathy, and motivation arise from an emotionally secure upbringing.